cmashamolcm/learn_react/react-basics/react_ctnd.md

       components, we can directly use useLoader().
 But not in other page or sub-routes.
 After all, this route and sub-routes are two independent components.
       ```
-      -*But is there any way so that we can use the loader of a parent route in child?*
+      -*But is there any way so that we can use the loader of a parent route/ already redendered route in child?*
+      - This will avoid repeated calling of same APIs to load data in child routes.
       ```
       Yes.
 The hook to use is `useRouteLoaderData('is of route to which this loader belongs to.')`
       ```